 How They Work

-If you know what a radio is, and you know how it works, then you won’t have much of a problem finding a suitable weather radio for your home or emergency kit.
+If you know what a radio is, and you know how it works, and now that you know there are two types of weather radios, you won’t have much of a problem finding a suitable weather radio for your home or emergency kit.

-The vast majority, if not all, survival experts tend to agree that a weather radio is an absolute ‘must have’, even if you are located in an area where very few actual disasters tend to happen.
-When they do, however, the results tend to be catastrophic, and it will definitely be a huge benefit if you have advanced warning of an event from your weather radio.
+The vast majority, if not all, survival experts tend to agree that a weather radio is an absolute ‘must have’, even if you are in an area where very few actual disasters tend to happen.

 Weather radios work similarly to regular radios, except they have certain special features: